Medically reviewed on April 4, 2018.

 What is aspirin and omeprazole?

-Aspirin is a salicylate (sa-LIS-il-ate).
-It works by reducing substances in the body that cause pain, fever, and inflammation.
-Omeprazole is a proton pump inhibitor.
-It decreases the amount of acid produced in the stomach.
+Aspirin is a salicylate (sa-LIS-il-ate) that reduces substances in the body that cause pain, fever, and inflammation.
+Omeprazole is a proton pump inhibitor that decreases the amount of acid produced in the stomach.

-Aspirin and omeprazole is a combination medicine used to help lower the risk of heart problems, strokes, or death in people who have had certain conditions related to blood clots, including angina (chest pain), a past heart attack, or a stroke or a "mini stroke."
+Aspirin and omeprazole is a combination medicine used to help lower the risk of heart problems, strokes, or death in people who have had certain conditions related to blood clots, including angina (chest pain), a past heart attack, or a "mini stroke."

 Aspirin and omeprazole is also used in people who have had surgery to improve blood flow to the heart and also have another condition that is already being treated with aspirin.

 Omeprazole helps reduce the risk of stomach ulcers that may be caused by aspirin, especially in people who are 55 or older, or those who have had stomach ulcers in the past.

 Aspirin and omeprazole may also be used for purposes not listed in this medication guide.